Miata Seat Conversion

 Dorman part numbers are 84546 for the .187" Female & 84547 for the .110" Female connectors.

-Another package arrived today.....more progress.
+Another electronics package arrived today.....more progress.

 This is the entire package.
 Switches on the left, heaters in the middle and modules on the right.